javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 for (let i = 0; i < 3; i++) { ... }
 ```

 The `continue` directive can also be used with a label.
-In this case the execution would jump onto the next iteration of the labelled loop.
+In this case the execution jumps to the next iteration of the labelled loop.

 ````warn header="Labels are not a \"goto\""
 Labels do not allow to jump into an arbitrary place of code.